jacnel/LSSRobotWin32/InstallReadme.txt

 OpenNI 2.1
 NITE 2.2 (install OpenNI first)
-OpenCV 2.4.9
+OpenCV 2.4.9 (Extract to C drive and add the x86 vc10 bin folder (the one with a bunch of dlls) to the PATH environment variable.
+Then restart.)
 Python 2.7
 	-pyserial, numpy, matplotlib

 If there are errors dealing with "clr" module, unzip Python for .NET into the working directory along with a copy of the python.exe from the Python27 folder after installing python 2.7
-If you're using Windows 8 and you have these issues, install Python for .NET usind PIP.
+If you're using Windows 8 and you have these issues, install Python for .NET usind PIP (after installing pip, run "pip install pythonnet".
+Then, remove all the files in "pthon for .net.zip" from lssrobotwin32).

 Canopy and Visual Studios are optional editors